Geoffrey Proud

-Geoffrey Robert Proud, although having had no formal training, held his first solo exhibition at the age of sixteen, and has had his work exhibited in all states with over 80 solo exhibitions and in excess of 100 group exhibitions to his credit.
+Geoffrey Robert Proud was an Australian artist.
+Although he received no formal training, Proud held his first solo exhibition at the age of sixteen.
+Throughout his lifetime, his work was exhibited in all Australian states, with over 80 solo exhibitions and in excess of 100 group exhibitions to his credit.
 Though he is best known for his painting, he also gained significant attention for etchings, lithographs and sculptural work.

 Proud was awarded many prestigious prizes throughout his career, including the Sulman Prize in 1975, and Australia's most prestigious prize for portraiture the Archibald Prize in 1990 for his portrait of writer Dorothy Hewett.
 He has had his work consistently displayed in all state capitals since 1965.

 Proud was also the recipient of the Sydney Georges Art Prize, Melbourne 1976 (acquisition); La Trobe Valley Purchase Prize 1976; Coffs Harbour Art Purchase Prize 1977, George Crouch Golden Jubilee Invitation 1977, Ballarat; Darnell de Gruchy Purchase, Qld 1977; Gosford Art Prize in 1994.